mingi3314/blog-factory/README.md

    author: "Your Name or Organization",
    ```

-4. **Site URL**: Change the `siteUrl` to match the URL provided by Netlify after deploying your site.
+4. **Site URL**: Set the siteUrl to your intended domain name.
+This should be the URL you plan to use on Netlify.

    Example:

    ```javascript
    siteUrl: "https://your-custom-name.netlify.app",
    ```

+   **Important Notes**:

+   - Before finalizing this URL, check if it's available on Netlify by attempting to access it in your browser.
+If it's already in use, you'll need to choose a different URL.
+   - Make sure to use the same URL when deploying your site on Netlify later.
+This ensures consistency between your configuration and the actual deployed site.
+   - If you need to change this URL later, remember to update it both in this configuration file and on Netlify to keep everything synchronized.

 5. **Language**: Adjust the `lang` attribute if necessary, to specify the primary language of your site's content.